Ouxsoft/LivingMarkup/docs/modules.md

 A naming convention to distinguish automated methods from other methods is recommend.
 In LivingMarkup, all the packaged method calls are prefixed with the word `on` and structure to explain when they are executed during in runtime.

 #### Parameters
-The default automated methods are defined in the default `Configuration`.
+The default automated methods are defined in the default [config.dist.yml](configuration.md).

 | Parameter | Comments |
 |---- |---- |